AndrewGuerrero/ng-caryll/content/effective_cpp.md

 };
 ```

-Now, many if not all of `SquareMatrix`'s member functions can be simple `inline` (implicit) calls to
+Many if not all `SquareMatrix`'s member functions can be simple `inline` (implicit) calls to
 base `class` versions holding the same type of data regardless of size.
-At the same time matrices of
+At the same time, matrices of
-different sizes have distinct types so there is no chance of passing a matrix of the wrong size off
+different sizes have distinct types so there's no chance of passing a matrix of the wrong size off
 to a function.

-As far as speed is concerned, the generic size of the matrix is now not eligible for any compiler
+As far as speed is concerned, the generic size of the matrix is no longer eligible for any compiler
 optimizations but the smaller executable size will improve locality on the cache.

-In this case, the non-`template` parameter is the source of bloat, but `template` parameters cause
+In this case, the non-`template` parameter is the source of bloat, but `template` parameters can also cause
 bloat as well.

 **Things to Remember**

-- `template`s generate multiple `class`es and multiple functions, so any `template` code not
+- `template`s generate many `class`es and functions, so any `template` code not
   dependent on a `template` parameter causes bloat.
 - Bloat due to non-type `template` parameters can often be eliminated by replacing `template`
   parameters with function parameters or `class` data members.
 - Bloat due to type parameters can be reduced by sharing implementations for instantiation types
-with identical binary representations.
+  with equal binary representations.

 ### Item 45: Use member function `template`s to accept "all compatible types"